Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Candle Writing

-The stage was now set for a new interpretation of the burn marks that were being recorded in both secular and ecclesiastical buildings across Medieval and Early Modern Europe c.
-AD 1550-1800.
-A third article by Easton, ‘Candle Powers’ (2011:56) appeared the same year as Lloyd’s paper – which saw him turning his attention to both the Christian symbolism of the ‘blessed’ candle as a ‘sacred’ object along with its central role within Christian ritual.
+Easton’s article, ‘Candle Powers’ (2011:56) which saw him turning his attention to both the Christian symbolism of the ‘blessed’ candle as a ‘sacred’ object along with its central role within Christian ritual.
 In the article he highlighted the importance of the blessed candle bringing ‘light’ to the celebration of Twelfth Night.
-Some of the ideas put forward by Easton – as well as the ritual and symbolic importance of this festival – have been subsequently revisited by Fearn (2017) Hoggard (2019), Champion (2017a) & Wright (2021).
+Some of the ideas put forward by Easton – as well as the ritual and symbolic importance of this festival – have been revisited and elaborated upon by Fearn (2017) Hoggard (2019), Champion (2017a) & Wright (2021).

-Although not dealing directly with the phenomenon of burn marks themselves, ‘Candle Powers’ outlined his discovery and subsequent recording of a collection of symbols and signs that he had recorded on a first floor ceiling of a farmhouse.
-The marks had been made by using the smoke from the fatty wax of a candle – a practice known among cunning folk as ‘candle writing’.
+Although not dealing directly with the phenomenon of burn marks themselves, ‘Candle Powers’ outlined his discovery of a collection of symbols and signs that he had been made on the ceiling of a farmhouse.
+The marks had been made by using the smoke from the tallow wax of a candle – a practice known among cunning folk as ‘candle writing’.
 The building, located in Woolpit, Suffolk, dated to the 16th century with later additions having been made to the building a century later.
 The marks had been hidden as they had been subsequently covered over with layers of lime-wash and distemper (Easton 2011: 56).

-In an effort to interpret the range of symbols depicted on the ceiling, Easton made a link between the incorporation of several ‘grid iron’ and ‘ladder’ motifs among the symbols marked on the ceiling and the festival of Twelfth Night in which the grid iron was often taken up as a ‘rude’ instrument to help make ‘rough music’ whose cacophony would, ‘drive away spirits’ (Easton 2011: 56-57).
+In an effort to interpret the range of symbols depicted on the ceiling, Easton made a link between the incorporation of several ‘grid iron’ and ‘ladder’ motifs among the symbols marked on the ceiling and the use of the grid iron as a musical instrument during the festival of Twelfth Night.
+The grid iron, along with an array of ordinary household objects, was sometimes taken up as a ‘rude’ instrument to help make ‘rough music.’
+The resulting cacophony was intended to, ‘drive away spirits’ from the home (Easton 2011: 56-57).
 Subsequently, both of these motifs have been regularly recorded as part of the corpora of graffiti recorded across the secular and religious buildings of England.
-In some cases they have been interpreted as visual representations of ‘spirit traps’ – an ‘overt’ type of apotropaic placed to entrap invading evil spirits (Champion 2017b).
+In these contexts they have been interpreted as visual representations of ‘spirit traps’ – an ‘overt’ type of apotropaic placed to entrap invading evil spirits (Champion 2017b).

 Among the more esoteric symbols he managed to isolate the name ‘Sarah,’ which documentary research identified as being the daughter of the Sugate family who occupied the house in the 17th century.
-He posited that the marks may have been made as a way of trying to cure her of sleepwalking – which was often interpreted as possession in the medieval period.
+He posited that the marks may have been made as a way of trying to cure her sleepwalking – which was often interpreted as possession in the medieval period.
 It was seen as a ‘disorder of the body and soul,’ episodes of which were believed to place the body in a ‘dangerous and disordered’ state (Easton 2011: 57, Mac Lehose 2013).
-The marks therefore, may have been the residue of a ‘specialist’ (such as a cunning man or woman) to make the marks, which had been done, perhaps, with suitable incantations or prayer (Easton 2011: 56, Gaskill 2018:134).
+The marks may have been the material evidence of a ‘specialist’ (such as a cunning man or woman) having made the marks, which may have been done, perhaps, with suitable incantations or prayer (Easton 2011: 56, Gaskill 2018:134).
+He believed that the archaeological evidence (and the building’s chronology) pointed to it being highly likely that the marks had been made during the second half of the 17th century (Easton 2011: 56).

 The Festival of Twelfth Night

 ’Candle Powers’ consolidated some of the ideas Easton had already been playing with in his 2005 article, ‘Twelfth Night & the Lord of Misrule.’
-It was an evening when the world was metaphorically turned ‘upside down’ and the Lord of Misrule reigned, allowing participants to indulge in a momentary act of (sanctioned) chaos.
-In this brief piece he described the late medieval version of the festival which, at the time, was enacted as a ‘solemn’ observance made on Christmas Eve and Christmas morning.
-Unlike todays ‘secular’ festivals, it ended a month’s fasting and ushered in twelve days of feasting following the appropriate ritual.
-In medieval Europe, Twelfth Night (or Epiphany Eve) was observed by the singing carols, baking the ‘King’ cake, having one’s house blessed, merry making (in the vein of unrestrained cavorting) and the ‘chalking the doors.’
+It was an evening when the world was metaphorically turned ‘upside down’ and the Lord of Misrule reigned, allowing participants to indulge in a brief period of (sanctioned) chaos.
+In this short piece he had described the late medieval version of the festival which, at the time, was enacted as a ‘solemn’ observance on Christmas Eve and Christmas morning.
+Unlike todays ‘secular’ festivals, it ended a month’s fasting and ushered in twelve days of feasting, following the appropriate rituals.
+In medieval Europe, Twelfth Night (or Epiphany Eve) was observed by the singing carols, baking the ‘King’ cake, having one’s house blessed, merrymaking (in the vein of unrestrained cavorting) and the ‘chalking the doors.’
 Even by the Tudor and Stuart period people attached great importance to the rituals of Twelfth Night with the aim of, ‘placating unfriendly spirits and protecting the house for the coming year’ (Easton 2005: 26).

 Although there are regional variations, the winter tradition of the Yule Log generally centred upon a the selection of a log to be burnt on the hearth; a portion of it was burnt each evening until Twelfth Night (on or around the 5th or 6th of January) and a piece of it saved to light next years’ log.
 The first generally accepted reference which records the custom is from the 17th century.
 As well as ‘keeping the home fires burning’ symbolically it was meant to illuminate the house and help turn night into day during the winter months.
 Other traditions state that two large candles were to be bought and once all the other lights in the house had been extinguished, they would be lit from the Yule Log.
 The implication is clear; one of continuity of the hearth and home and a domestic reenactment of the New Years’ celebration of candles being blessed in church.